Overview

 Limitations & Caveats

 All forecasts are probabilistic estimates, not predictions.
-A race with a 90% probability is not a certainty — it means the model would expect the favored candidate to win 9 out of 10 times under similar conditions.
-The remaining 1-in-10 scenario is entirely plausible.
+A race with a 90% probability of one candidate winning is not a certainty — it means the model would expect the favored candidate to win 9 out of 10 times under similar conditions.
+Out of every 10 races where the leading candidate has a 90% probability of winning, it should not be a surprise when the underdog wins one.

 This dashboard is a visualization layer on top of publicly available research.
 The underlying model code is open-source and available at github.com/thisismactan/US-2026.